Crate Training For Dogs

-Never use the crate as a punishment when your puppy is naughty, always make sure that the puppy associates his crate with things that he loves.
+Never use the crate as a punishment when your puppy is naughty.
+Always make sure that the puppy associates his crate with things that he loves.

-Start with leaving the puppy in the crate for just a few minutes at a time, build up gradually, but never leave the dog for more than 3-4 hours.
+Start with leaving the puppy in the crate for just a few minutes at a time.
+Build up gradually, but never leave the dog for more than 3-4 hours.

-The dog will be safe whenever you can’t be around.
+1 The dog will be safe whenever you can’t be around.

-Most crates fold up easily and can be taken on holiday or placed in the car to keep the dog safe.
+4 All crates fold up easily and can be taken on holiday or placed in the car to keep the dog safe.

 Don’t use a collar and lead on a dog when he is crated.